berryempire/berryempire.github.io/law/constitution.md

 The Berry Empire is an independent and sovereign self-governing international entity.

 ### §1 Governance
 The Berry Empire is ruled by an emperor.
+The emperor may choose a lieutenant emperor - their representative and successor.
-The emperor must choose a successor in the event of voluntary renunciation of power.
+The lieutenant emperor will rule the empire in the event of emperor's voluntary renunciation of power or inactivity.

 ### §2 Recognition
 The Berry Empire recognizes each sovereign entity that has control over their respective territory